Jordon Garrick

-Jordon D'Andre Garrick (born 15 July 1998) is a Jamaican professional footballer who plays as a winger for League of Ireland Premier Division club St Patrick's Athletic.
+Jordon D'Andre Garrick (born 15 July 1998) is a Jamaican professional footballer who plays as a winger.

 Born in Jamaica, he moved to England as a child where he began playing football and eventually joined Ossett Albion.
 In November 2015, he joined Swansea City and made his professional debut four years later.

 Early life

 Garrick was born in Jamaica before his family settled in the village of Liversedge in Yorkshire, England.
 He attended Whitcliffe Mount School in Cleckheaton before studying sport and exercise science at Huddersfield New College.

 As a teenager, Garrick played football before taking up rugby league at the age of 16.
 He began playing rugby league for local amateur side Dudley Hill where the coach had ties to Bradford Bulls.
 He began training with the Bulls, playing as either a fullback or winger.
 Garrick came close to giving up football after the Bulls expressed an interest in signing him before being persuaded to keep playing by his mother and the manager of his amateur side.